The Haunted West End – Halloween Ghostbusting

 The meeting point is just outside the river exit of Embankment Tube Stop.

 N.B. the West End Ghost Walk ends right by “the most haunted statue in London,” a 60-second walk from St. James’s Park Tube Stop.
-For all the Halloween Season ghost walks, xxxxxx click here.
+For the Halloween Season ghost walk, click here.

 LONDON WALKS PRIVATE WALKS